snpathaks/snpathaks/README.md

 - 🎮 I'm currently working on basic projects
 - 🌱 I'm currently learning Data Structures & Algorithms and involved in Machine Learning
 - 👨‍💻 All of my projects are available at (https://github.com/snpathaks)
-- 💬 Ask me about Machine Learning, Python, and C++
+- 💬 Ask me about Machine Learning, Python and C++.
 - 📫 How to reach me - (pathakshalini266@gmail.com)

 ## 🌐 Connect With Me: